frontendmentor-ilyesab/newsletter-sign-up-with-success-message/README.md

 ### What I learned

 The Project react code was simple to implement.
 It consists of two components: **Signup Form** and **Thank You**.
-The root component uses the `useState hook` to keep track of which state is being shown to the user. the state is typed as a union of string literal types: `"initial" | "error" | "success"`. and another `useState` hook to keep track of the email.
+The root component uses the `useState` hook to keep track of which state is being shown to the user. the state is typed as a union of string literal types: `"initial" | "error" | "success"`. and another `useState` hook to keep track of the email.

 I had setup one handler for the submit event. if the email is valid the state is set to be `success` which renders the **Thank You** Component. and if it's not the state is set to `error` which adds a modifier class to the form so we can style it for the error state.

 The email state is passed to both components. for the **Thank you** component to display the email in it's content. and for the **Signup Form** Component it is passed along with a handler to make the input controlled. so while the user is typing the email state is being updated.

-Finally Another handler is setup on the dismiss button in the **Thank You** Component which sets the state back to `initial` when clicked.
+Finally another handler is setup on the dismiss button in the **Thank You** Component which sets the state back to `initial` when clicked.

 ### Continued development